I7-Examples/Glass/docs/source.txt

 Section 3 - About the Ball
 [In which we work toward the discovery that the beloved is -- or was -- under a spell.]

 Wondering is a scene.
 Wondering begins when Prologue ends.
-When Wondering begins: change conversation set to Table of Wondering Remarks; change the target subject to ball; change the current action to "Curiously".
+When Wondering begins: now conversation set is Table of Wondering Remarks; now the target subject is ball; now the current action is "Curiously".

 Table of Wondering Remarks
 starting	final	comment